chepo92/pages/README.rst

    You should enable extension ``sphinx.ext.githubpages`` in your ``conf.py`` first.

-The simplpest Workflow file looks like that:
+The simplest Workflow file looks like that:

 .. code-block:: yaml